Passover programs in Miami Beach, Florida (Envato)

-Pesach is around the corner, just 32 days away to be exact.
-For many people this means going to their Pesach kitchen and starting to cook for Pesach.
+For many people, the weeks leading up to the holiday of Passover involve going to their Pesach kitchen and starting to cook for Pesach.
 Of course, there are those who don't worry about preparing until the week before, but we're not talking about them because that's just crazy.
 For others, it means searching for the best Passover program for their family vacation.
 Passover Programs 101 will focus on those families heading to Passover programs around the world and what it means to go to a Passover program.
 Part 1 will deal with the basics of Passover programs and Part 2 (coming soon) will discuss popular Pesach vacation destinations around the world.

-The holiday of Passover begins on Friday evening April 15, 2022 with the first seder and ends on Saturday night April 23.
+The holiday of Passover begins on Wednesday night, April 5th with the first seder and ends on Thursday night, April 13th.
 The holiday in Israel lasts for seven days and outside of Israel, Pesach lasts for eight days (See here for a more in depth explanation on this topic).
-This year, the last day of Pesach is on Friday, which goes right into Shabbat so the holiday ends for everyone on Saturday night.

 What is a Passover Program?